 Unlike its predecessor, the game offers two main modes of play:

-- Standard: The normal roguelike, Final Death Mode, where the main levels are played in a random order, with the player losing all upgrades and progress upon death, though the player can buy permanent upgrades with 'Memoria' and 'Potentia' currency back at the HQ.
+- Standard: The normal roguelike, Final Death Mode, where the main levels are played in a random order, with the player losing all upgrades and progress upon death, though the player can buy permanent upgrades with 'Memoria' currency back at the HQ.

 - Mega Mode: A mode that removes all roguelike and Final Death Mode elements, with three save file slots available.
 All main stages can be played in any order, with increasing difficulty based on 'Normal', 'Bold', and 'Defiant' tiers.
 Levels are still randomly generated, but are based on a seed that is generated upon a new save file that then stays the same for that particular file.
-Like with Standard mode, there are permanent upgrades that can be bought with 'Memoria' and 'Potentia' currency that affects all and future Mega Mode save files.
+Like with Standard mode, there are permanent upgrades that can be bought with 'Memoria' currency that affects all and future Mega Mode save files.

 The game was released on Steam in Early Access on February 17, 2021.